Last Updated on 23.11.23 by Gorvins

 The ruling means there is currently no charge to make a claim at a tribunal.
-A move, says Danielle Ayres, a senior employment lawyer at Gorvins solicitors and one of the country`s leading legal authorities on pregnancy and maternity discrimination, which means cash-strapped and vulnerable women will no longer have to suffer in silence.
+A move which means cash-strapped and vulnerable women will no longer have to suffer in silence.

-She added discrimination cases were the most expensive with costs rising to as much as £1200 in England, Scotland and Wales.
-A fact, she thinks has been reflected in the fact that pregnancy and maternity discrimination claims have fallen by 45% in the last year.
+Discrimination cases were the most expensive, with costs rising to as much as £1200 in England, Scotland, and Wales.
+This has been reflected in the fact that pregnancy and maternity discrimination claims have fallen by 45% in the last year.

-According to Danielle many employers may be worried about more claims, “We need a fair, swift and efficient system to handle employment disputes.
+Accordingly many employers may be worried about more claims, “We need a fair, swift, and efficient system to handle employment disputes.
 In the short term, access to the employment tribunal is once again free of charge.
 But it will be more important than ever for employers to have fair and accessible procedures to promote workplace resolution and also best manage the risk of litigation.”

 As well as maternity discrimination cases, those on flexible, casual contracts who have been denied holiday pay or not been paid the national minimum wage will have greater access to making a claim.

 “I have known many vulnerable people – especially pregnant women and new mothers – who haven’t pursued claims because they couldn’t afford the fees and can’t justify draining the last of their savings.
 If they have any.
 Money should never be a barrier to justice and we need to protect vulnerable employees.
 Spending their last bit of savings on a claim which is often protracted, stressful, and time-consuming with no guarantee they will win is therefore not something they would want to willingly undertake.